 A willingness to learn is typically present in most university students and graduates.
-This is a key trait to look for as it indicates those who are prepared to do what it takes to mold into the business and learn alongside your growth, as oppose to those who are simply trying to take a pay cheque home every month.
+This is a key trait to look for as it indicates those who are prepared to do what it takes to mold into the business and learn alongside your growth, as opposed to those who are simply trying to take a pay cheque home every month.

 The characteristic can be demonstrated through extra-curricular activities and qualifications attained previously, related to the job role.
 Look also for the ‘softer’ interpersonal skills that they have, and can continue to develop within the workplace.

 Overall, to recruit graduates you must be enthusiastic about communicating your business and the opportunities you can offer to prospective candidates.
-Following these simple tips, will help you to attract graduates that are a good fit with your business and can help you prosper.
+Following these simple tips will help you to attract graduates that are a good fit with your business and can help you prosper.